Questions from Voin de Voin:

 Institutionally the space for thought and new ways of experiencing is diminishing fast.
-Identity politics and wokeness created a policing atmosphere, and made the institutions very stiff and afraid.
-And now, in this globally imposed situation, things are just worse, the atmosphere is like the official perspective just cannot be questioned, criticized, discussed anymore.
+Identity politics created a policing atmosphere, and made the institutions very stiff and afraid.
+In non-commercial, public financed art contexts there is increasingly less space to ask questions, explore or create – you need to conform to pre-established themes and perspectives and interiorize bureaucratic mindsets more and more.
+And things are getting worse, the atmosphere is like the official perspectives cannot be questioned, criticized, discussed anymore.

 Questions from Alexander Manuiloff:

 - Why artists should(or should not) travel to a foreign country?
 Is there any benefit of that, apart from making use of the funds that are available there?
 If yes - what is this benefit?

 As I see the trends now, this artistic traveling might stop soon.
 That would be a pity.
 It is very valuable to cut yourself from your home environment once in a while.
 For immersing yourself in a new work, to take distance from your habits can be a big help.
 And a new environment can bring new inputs, new situations.

 It is also important to interact with other audiences.
-And to audiences is important as well to meet other artists and proposals.
+And to audiences is important as well to meet international artists and proposals.
 It would be very sad to regress again to closed societies, to local inbreeding between artistic communities and proposals, to lack of dynamics, stagnation and provincialism.
 I see that a lot of online residencies appear.
 They could be helpful for artists to survive in this period of art as ”non essential work".
 But they are not a replacement for real residencies.